The generic basis and flavour non-universal SMEFT: Preliminaries: weak bases and subsets of operators

-On the left we show the $U(3)$ transformation applied to $q^0$ and on the right we show how the weak eigenstates $u^0_L$ and $d^0_L$ are converted to the mass eigenstates $u_L$ and $d_L$ after symmetry breaking.

-Alternatively, we can transform $q^0 \to S_L^u q$.
+Alternatively, we can transform $q^0=S_L^u q^{\prime\prime 0}$.
 This diagonalizes the up-quark Yukawa coupling matrix, so that the LH up-quark weak eigenstates are the same as the mass eigenstates.
-In this case, we have \beq q^0 \to S_L^u q^0 ~,~ \to ~. \eeq
+In this case, we have \beq q^{\prime\prime 0}= =(S_L^u)^\dagger = ~. \eeq

-Equations~(\ref{downbasis}) and (\ref{upbasis}) are sometimes referred to as the ``down-quark convention'' and ``up-quark convention,'' respectively.
-This is a misnomer.
-Normally we expect the physics to be independent of the convention.
-However, as we will see, the predictions of the two scenarios can be quite different under certain circumstances.
-Henceforth, we refer to Eqs.~(\ref{downbasis}) and (\ref{upbasis}) respectively as the ``down basis'' and ``up basis.''
+Eqs.~(\ref{eq:downbasis}) and (\ref{eq:upbasis}) are referred to respectively as the ``down basis'' and ``up basis.''
 Both of these bases are quite useful for matching SMEFT to WET, because there is no dependence on the (unknown) transformation matrices $S_L^{u,d}$ -- only the (known) CKM matrix is involved \cite{Aebischer:2015fzz, Aebischer:2017ugx, Jenkins:2017jig}.
 These bases are also convenient for performing renormalization-group running of the SMEFT Hamiltonian from the scale $\Lambda$ down to the electroweak scale.
 The reason is that the Yukawa couplings, which figure in the calculation of the running, are {\it a priori} unknown.
-However, in these two bases, one of the Yukawa matrices is diagonal, i.e., it is proportional to the matrix of quark masses, while the other is a product of the other matrix of quark masses and the CKM matrix.\footnote{Note, however, that this choice is not stable under renormalization-group running.
-At the electroweak scale a \textit{back-rotation} has to be performed to return to the initial choice of basis \cite{Aebischer:2018bkb,Aebischer:2020lsx}.} In these bases, there are therefore no longer any unknown parameters coming from the $S_L^{u,d}$ matrices.
+However, in these two bases, one of the Yukawa matrices is diagonal, i.e., it is proportional to the matrix of quark masses, while the other is a product of the other matrix of quark masses and the CKM matrix.
+In these bases, there are therefore no longer any unknown parameters coming from the $S_L^{u,d}$ matrices.

-{\it \bf Subsets of SMEFT operators ---} Above, we showed that, for a given SMEFT operator, the $[U(3)]^5$ ``symmetry'' holds only if the Hamiltonian includes operators with all the values of the weak (generation) indices.
-However, it is often assumed that only a subset of such operators is present.
-In this case, things change substantially.